samuel-lucas6/Kryptor/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the feature you'd like**
-A clear and concise description of what you'd like implemented.
+A clear and concise description of what you'd like to see implemented.

 **Why should this feature be implemented?**
 Convince me why it's worth adding.